thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Edge connection

-The "Edge connection" rule sends a notification to tenant admins when the connection status between TB and Edge changes.
+Using the "Edge connection" rule the system sends a notification to tenant admins when the connection status between TB and Edge changes.

 Trigger settings: the trigger filter allows you to filter notifications based on Edge instance status: Connected, Disconnected.